277 days ago

 Visa for Indians

-- Carry: passport (6-month validity), yellow fever vaccination certificate (check if required from your routing country), return ticket, and safari/hotel booking.
+- Carry: passport (6-month validity), yellow fever vaccination certificate (check if required based on your routing), return ticket, and safari/hotel booking.

 Best Time to Visit

-July–October for the Great Migration in Maasai Mara (peak wildlife — book safari camps 6 months in advance for these months).
-January–February for dry season safari and Amboseli (Mount Kilimanjaro views).
+July–October for the Great Migration in Maasai Mara.
+January–February for dry season safari.
 Avoid April–June (long rains).

 Top Experiences

-- Maasai Mara National Reserve: Big Five safari, wildebeest river crossings during Great Migration (Jul–Oct)
+- Maasai Mara National Reserve: Big Five safari, wildebeest river crossings (Jul–Oct)

 - Amboseli National Park: elephant herds with Mount Kilimanjaro backdrop